valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 **Instruction:** This trigger evaluates instructions found in the Dockerfile.

-Example of a policy looking for a set of trusted base images:
+Example of a policy looking for a set of trusted base images via the `FROM` instruction:

 ```
 {